aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/hello-world/_index.md

 Run the program.
 You will see extracted text in the console output:

 ```
-Hello, World!
-I can read this text.
+Hello.
+World!
+I can read this text
 ```

 {{% alert color="primary" %}}